herd-ware/herd-ware.github.io/src/content/doc/hw/cores/aubrac/_index.en.md

   <a href="https://www.salon-agriculture.com/A-voir-sur-le-salon/La-vache-egerie/Les-anciennes-vaches-egeries/Decouvrez-Haute-l-egerie-de-l-edition-2018">Image's source.</a>
 </div>

 *Aubrac* is a french breed of cows from the [Plateau de l'Aubrac](https://www.parc-naturel-aubrac.fr/) in the south-central of France.
+It is mainly raised for its meat, but also for its milk which can be used for the [Laguiole cheese](https://www.fromage-laguiole.fr/index_en.php).
 {{% /notice %}}

 This page and the following ones describe the Aubrac core.